quocanhto85/Object-based-Visual-SLAM/README.md

 📌 **Instructions**:
 - Zip the `images/` and `labels/` folders locally after generation.
 - Upload them to your Google Drive under the `TRAINING/` directory.
 - Extract the zip files into their respective subdirectories to match the structure above.
+The extraction code is already prepared in `VSLAM_Colab_Training.ipynb` - simply uncomment and run the relevant !unzip commands for the files you want to extract.
 > 🔁 **Make sure each image has a corresponding `.txt` file with the same base filename.** This ensures YOLOv8 can correctly match images with annotations during training.

 You must extract the zipped files inside the corresponding images/ and labels/ subdirectories as shown above.